-My early career was spent as a lawyer, where I worked for many years on women’s access to justice issues.
+My early career was spent as a lawyer, where I worked for many years on women’s and victims’ access to justice issues.
 I focused on women’s experience of intimate partner violence and sexual abuse, violence and harassment.
 I am the author of Suffering In Silence, the Nova Scotia provincial needs assessment for sexual assault services.

 In 2009 I decided to become a counsellor to help people more directly with life’s challenges.
 Working at Avalon Sexual Assault Centre gave me a chance to learn from wonderful senior counselors.
 I also learned a lot from the women coming in for counselling, about resilience, recovery and healing from trauma.
 I find confidence and joy in supporting people effectively toward their goals, no matter what their circumstances.

 After working at Avalon and completing my Master’s degree in counselling at Acadia University I decided to start a private practice in order to provide maximum autonomy, flexibility and control for my clients.
-It’s great working alongside other professionals at Living Well who share values of professionalism, respect, integrity, diversity and empowerment.

-My blog, Sunflower Voices, focuses on issues around sexual and partner abuse, resilience and recovery.
 The image below links to a video on compassion at the Lion’s Roar: